Budgeting doesn’t need to be stressful or confusing. These simple budgeting tips show you how you can start saving today.

 7 min read

 Although it may seem daunting, working out how to budget your money doesn’t need to be hard.
-With these budgeting tips, saving up for your short and long-term goals will seem effortless.
-Even if you’re wondering how to budget money on low income, we’ve got you covered with smart methods such as the 50/30/20 budget rule.
+With these practical budgeting tips, saving up for your short- and long-term goals can almost seem effortless.
+And these tips aren’t just for those with a ton of disposable income.
+If you’re wondering how to budget money on low income, we’ve got you covered with smart methods such as the 50/30/20 budget rule.

-Here are some questions you might want to ask before making your budget:
+Here are three questions you might want to ask yourself before making your budget:

 What is important to you?
-For example, do you live for travelling, do you dream of becoming a homeowner, or would you like to save up for studying?
+For example, do you live to travel?
+Do you dream of becoming a homeowner?
+Or would you like to save up for studying?

-What is a realistic, yet challenging, goal that you would want to save for?
+What is a realistic, yet challenging, goal that you want to save for?

 Is this goal motivating enough that you will want to stick with it, even if there are periods in which saving becomes a little tricky?

-Having a combination of both short and long-term saving goals can make the larger goals seem less intimidating.
-As you gradually achieve your short-term goals, you realize how possible it is to save money and be in control of your finances, making your long-term goals feel increasingly attainable.
+Having a combination of both short- and long-term saving goals can make the larger goals seem less intimidating.
+As you gradually achieve your short-term goals, you may realize how possible it is to save money and be in control of your finances.
+And this can make your long-term goals feel increasingly attainable.

 How to budget money realistically

-Before starting your budget, you should consider whether your short and long-term savings goals are realistic.
-There’s nothing more demotivating than setting an idealized, yet totally unattainable goal, and watching it become increasingly impossible to achieve.
+Before starting your budget, consider whether your short- and long-term savings goals are realistic.
+There’s nothing more demotivating than setting an idealized, yet totally unattainable goal and watching it become increasingly impossible to achieve.

 A fantastic personal budgeting tip is to follow psychologist Edwin Locke’s SMART goal-setting method.
 SMART stands for: Specific, Measurable, Attainable, Relevant, and Time-bound.
-As long as your budgeting goals adhere to each of these five categories, they’re realistic enough for you to start your budget.
+As long as your budgeting goals adhere to each and every one of these five descriptions, they’re realistic enough for you to start your budget.

 Entertainment (i.e. nights out, cinema trips, concerts)